thethomasam/thethomasam/README.md

 But, as they say, the proof is in the pudding.
 So why not take a look at my repositories and see for yourself what I'm capable of?
 And if you're interested in collaborating or discussing a potential project, I'd love to hear from you!

+## Publications

+Check out my latest project on [GitHub](https://github.com/myusername/myproject) – it's a machine learning model that uses natural language processing to analyze sentiment in social media posts.

+In this project,

 Skills and Expertise
 <!---